Configure Disk Space Usage (PowerPivot for SharePoint)

 Keep Inactive Database in Memory specifies how long an inactive database stays in memory to service new requests for that data.
 An active database is always kept in memory as long as you are querying it, but after it is no longer active, the system will keep the database in memory for an additional time period in case there are more requests for that data.

 Because PowerPivot databases are cached first and then loaded in memory, database files consume disk space immediately.
 However, while the database is active (and for 48 hours after that), all requests are directed to the in-memory database first, ignoring the cached database.
 After 48 hours of inactivity, the file is unloaded from memory, but stays in the cache where it can be quickly reloaded if a new connection request for that data is intercepted by the local PowerPivot server instance.
 Connection requests to an inactive database are served from the cache rather than the content library, minimizing impact on the content databases.

 It is important to note that the content library is the only permanent location for PowerPivot databases.
 Cached copies are used only if the database in the library is the same as the copy on disk.

 Keep Inactive Database in Cache specifies how long an inactive database remains on the file system after it has been unloaded from memory.
 The cleanup job uses this setting to determine which files to delete.
 All PowerPivot databases that are inactive for 168 hours (48 hours in memory and 120 hours in the cache) are deleted from disk by the cleanup job.

 Click OK to save your changes.

 A PowerPivot for SharePoint installation provides health rules so that you can take corrective action when problems are detected in server health, configuration, or availability.
 Some of these rules use configuration settings to determine the conditions under which health rules are triggered.
 If you are actively tuning server performance, you might also want to review these settings to ensure the defaults are the best choice for your system.
-For more information, see Configure Server Health Rules (PowerPivot for SharePoint).
+For more information, see PowerPivot Health Rules - Configure.